-Today the Knights of Columbus is an organized, functioning society in every state of the United States, in the ten provinces of Canada, in Alaska, the Canal Zone, Puerto Rico, Mexico, Cuba and the Philippine Islands.
-Its membership of nearly 900,000 men . . . representing every walk of life . . . is in affiliation with the Supreme Council of the Order through membership in sixty-one state councils and 3,300 subordinate councils.
+Today the Knights of Columbus is an organized, functioning society in every state of the United States, in the ten provinces of Canada, the Canal Zone, Puerto Rico, Mexico, Cuba and the Philippines.
+Its membership of more than 1,000,000 men-representing every walk of life-is in affiliation with the Supreme Council of the Order through membership in sixty-one state councils and over 4,500 subordinate councils.